phuonganh-38/currency-converter-web-app/README.md

 ## **Description**

-The project "Currency Conversion Web App" requires developer to develop a web application which helps users facilitate currency conversion.
-This tool would be beneficial for both individuals and organizations needing to work with exchange rates, by allowing them to access to conversion rates between two specified currencies in the latest date or specific date.
+This project requires to develop a web application which helps users facilitate currency conversion.
+This tool would be beneficial for both individuals and organizations who need to work with exchange rates, by allowing them to access to conversion rates between two specified currencies in the latest date or specific date.
 The data was fetched from an open-source API provided by Frankfurter.
-In this project, Streamlit must be used to create this user-friendly Web Application.
+In this project, Streamlit was exploited to create the user-friendly Web Application.

 ## **Project Structure**
 - `app.py`: main Streamlit python script used for managing users’ inputs and displaying results